• Skip to primary navigation

 Ground Venison Tacos

-4. Add ground venison and cook for around 10 minutes, or until completely browned.
+4. Step 4.
+Next, add in ground venison and cook for around 10 minutes, or until completely browned.

-5. Add cumin, paprika, processed chipotle en adobo peppers, red wine vinegar, and Worcestershire sauce.
-Stir until well combine.
+5. Step 5.
+Add cumin, paprika, processed chipotle en adobo peppers, red wine vinegar, and Worcestershire sauce.
+Stir until well combined.
 Cook for an additional 2-3 minutes, then remove from heat.

-6. Serve with Red Wine Vinaigrette Slaw or any garnishes you'd like.
+6. Step 6.
+Serve with Red Wine Vinaigrette Slaw (recipe below!) or any garnishes you'd like.

 How do you make Red Wine Vinaigrette Slaw?